dsnair/React-component-examples/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is ReactJS?
+What problems does it try to solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+> ReactJS is a JS, single-page application library for building user interfaces.
+With ReactJS, we can collect user-fed data at the View layer of MVC.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+> 1. Start with creating a mock of your app.
+> 2. Break down UI into small, independent, resuable components and start identifying the component hierrchy.

-- [ ] Describe state.
+- [x] Describe state.

+> State holds data _within_ the component where it lives.

-- [ ] Describe props.
+- [x] Describe props.

+> Props pass down data to the child components.

 ## Project Set Up